machinetranslate/machinetranslate.org/industry/products.md

 Machine translation products include ready-to-use machine translation APIs and applications.
 Systems can also be made available via integrations.

-They vary by:
+They vary by features they offer:
 - language support
 - accuracy
 - price
 - customisation options
 - [data confidentiality](data-confidentiality.md)
-and other features, as well as underlying architecture.
+They also vary by their underlying architecture.

 Some providers offer ready-to-use systems that can be integrated immediately.
 These usually support many language pairs and their infrastructure is scalable.
 An alternative is to train a model from scratch — or to use a pre-trained model — and deploy and maintain it.